AaronVerDow/openscad-post-processor/README.md

 Only passing the filetype (no dots) will result in an automatically generated name based on the script name, module name, and filetype.
 For example: rendering a png of the assembled module in bankers_shelves.scad will create the file bankers_shelves_assembled.png

+Regardless of where the processing script is called from all paths are relative to the location of the scad file being processed.

 A custom filename can be specified instead of the filetype.  `// RENDER output/bankers_shelves.png` will attempt to write to "output/bankers_shelves.png" instead of auto generating a name.
 For manually specified names:
 * A dot must be included in the name
 * It must end in a valid filetype for openscad to process it
 * No spaces
 * Asbolute or relative paths can be used

+Custom names will be evaluated so variables may be used.
+The following variables are supported:
+* filename: name of the openscad file excluding directories
+* basename: name of the openscad file excluding directories and file extension
+* module: name of the module
+* reporoot: relative path to git repository root from openscad file

 ### Render SCAD